blockchainguyy/integer-increment-test-task-vasitum/README.md

 #### Get current identifier

 I have stored an identifier with respect to each user. the user will be identified using the token passed.
 On creation each identifier is defaulted to zero.
 I have modified the curl request mentioned in the test task and returned a JSON instead of returning the number directly.
+Calling this API will increment the current identifier for the user So in the next call it will be incremented by 1.

 ```sh
 curl --location --request GET 'http://localhost:4000/v1/current' \